horizonlinux/horizon-arm64/README.md

 General use distro created using Arch Linux with BootC and composeFS.

-## I need to install a package acrodd the entire system.
+## I need to install a package across the entire system.
 How do I do it?
 You can check if the package is avaible as one of our pre-packaged system extensions.
 If it isn't avaible there, you can create your own system extension or make a custom image based on Horizon.